mckennapsean/dissertation/content/08-discuss.md

 are being built and tested using this approach.

-User-centered design methods can help a designer establish user needs, uncover design opportunities, and evaluate ideas, and these types of design methods can be particularly useful in the early stages of _understand_ and _ideate_ for the visualization design process.
+User-centered design methods can also help a designer establish user needs, uncover design opportunities, and evaluate ideas.
+These types of design methods can be particularly useful in the early stages of _understand_ and _ideate_ for the visualization design process.
 The three design methods discussed in both case studies can involve any number of users.
 We encourage future visualization design projects to broaden the methodologies, methods, and techniques at their disposal in order to more completely explore the design space for data visualization in a given domain.
-Ultimately, embracing user-centered design methods and the importance of the design process will help us as a community be more efficient at building effective visualization tools across domains, users, data, and tasks.
+Ultimately, embracing user-centered design method will help us as a community be more efficient at building effective visualization tools across domains, users, data, and tasks.